RatJuggler/jhipster-monolith-dinosaurs/README.md

 The application was generated using the following commands:

-    md jhipster-dinosaurs
+    mkdir jhipster-dinosaurs
     cd jhipster-dinosaurs
     jhipster
     jhipster import-jdl jhipster-dinosaurs.jh

-With these responses to the JHipster generation questions (responses updated for version 6.3.1):
+With these responses to the JHipster generation questions (responses updated for version 6.7.1):

     ?
 Which *type* of application would you like to create?
 Monolithic application (recommended for simple projects) ?
+[Alpha] Do you want to make it reactive with Spring WebFlux?
+No ?
 What is the base name of your application? dinosaurs ?
 What is your default Java package name? com.rj.dinosaurs ?
 Do you want to use the JHipster Registry to configure, monitor and scale your application?
 No